lilachschn/bat_gene_expression_divergence/README.md

 # bat_gene_expression_divergence
-Explore divergence of gene expression between bats and other species

-This project is exploring the divergence of gene expression in response to stimulation to dsRNA and in basal level tissues, between two bats species - Rousettus aegyptiacus and Pipistrellus kuhlii and between rousettus and human and mouse.
+This project explores the divergence of gene expression in response to stimulation to dsRNA and in basal level tissues, between two bats species - Rousettus aegyptiacus and Pipistrellus kuhlii and between rousettus and human and mouse.

 ## Simply run main.py ! ! !